Processes

 Sending requests

-, requests can be sent with
+Given an ActorProxy for an Actor, requests can be sent with

 ordinary message syntax.
 They are handled by methods on the behavior

 object.
-In this example, a
+In this example, a’s behavior object is a SimpleTestActor,

 which has the following method on it: